- ABOUT US

 - Injury Prevention

-Warm Up & Cool Down Properly – With muscle fatigue being the main cause of muscle cramping, it is imperative to warm up correctly.
-A 5-10 minute warm up jog and some light stretching is recommended to loosen your muscles and any tension you might feel.
+With muscle fatigue being the main cause of muscle cramping, it is imperative to warm up correctly.
+You should do a 5 to 10 minute warm up jog and some light jogging to prevent cramps.
+This can loosen your muscles and any tension you might feel.
 Post run, ensure you are engaging in a proper cool down.
-Remember to gradually reduce your running pace into an effortless jog, then walk slowly for 5 minutes, rather than ending your run abruptly.
-In addition, intense stretching and/or foam rolling is recommended for your post run recovery.
+Remember to gradually reduce your running pace into an effortless jog.
+Then walk slowly for 5 minutes, rather than ending your run abruptly.
+In addition, you should do intense stretching and foam rolling after running to prevent cramps.

-Stay Hydrated – Certain studies have shown how consuming fluids to avoid dehydration can help prevent muscle cramps.
-Staying hydrated before, during and after a run is vital for maximum performance and to help in the prevention of muscle cramps.
-Remember, don’t wait until you are thirsty as a sign that you need water, at that point you are already dehydrated.
+Certain studies have shown how consuming fluids to avoid dehydration can help prevent muscle cramps.
+Staying hydrated before, during and after a run is vital for maximum performance.
+It can help in the prevention of muscle cramps.
+You should not wait until you are thirsty as a sign to drink water.
+You might be dehydrated at the point where you are thirsty.

-Replace Electrolytes – Excessive sweating can lead to a significant loss in electrolytes, which are known to contribute to proper muscle contraction.
+When you sweat excessively, you lose a significant amount of electrolytes.
+Losing electrolytes is known to contribute to proper muscle contraction.
 Therefore, it is necessary to restore lost electrolytes during and after running.
 We lose more sodium when we sweat in comparison to other electrolytes so in order to avoid dangerous low blood sodium levels, ensure you are replacing the sodium in your body with salty foods before and after exercise, or with sports drinks high in a variety of minerals.

 If a muscle cramp does occur whilst running, a standing wall calf stretch or a lying down calf stretch, or a simple massage to the area can help relive the cramp.
 If you persist on exercising during a cramp, be warned that you can damage the muscle.
 Here at Ballsbridge Physio, we can help you if you have suffered a running related injury.
 Our physiotherapists are trained in treating a wide range of sports related injuries and offer assessments to evaluate your training concerns.
 To book an appointment, fill out our online contact form.